eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.6 Future work

-Several key areas require further exploration and refinement.
+In this version 1.5 of the ARF, several key areas still require further exploration and refinement.
 These topics will be discussed in collaboration with Member States, the European Digital Identity Cooperation Group, civil society, industry representatives, and professionals, ensuring comprehensive feedback from all relevant stakeholders.
 The outcomes of